UniversitaDellaCalabria/uniAuth/README.md

 Django Unified Authentication System is an IDentity Provider built on top of [IdentityPython](https://idpy.org) stack.

+Please consult the [Official Documentation at readthedocs](https://uniauth.readthedocs.io/en/latest/index.html) for Setup instructions.

-This Release Candidate supports a SAML2 IDP, an OIDC Provider will be available in the next release.
+> This Release supports a SAML2 IDP, an OIDC Provider will be available in the next release.

 ## Features